Log Home Landscaping Wisdom

 Plan for Log Home Maintenance & Restoration before building or Landscaping

-Figuring out your landscape slope and how it will affect your log home and its care is often part of the building phase.
+Figuring out your landscape slope and how it will affect your log home and the care of it is often part of the building phase.
 However, this differs from the issues you’ll be concerned with when we arrive.
 With maintenance required in 3 years, you should prepare.
 Your log home builder/engineer/architect should remember maintenance and restoration when designing how your cabin will sit on your property and how heavy equipment will damage the landscape.
 In 5 to 10 years, you may need another restoration.
 Stains can last longer or less depending on location: relative humidity in the area, positioning of your log structure, landscaping, and following recommended maintenance schedules.
 What should you consider in the planning?

 Things to consider when landscaping with a restoration future, take into account: